bigfatbrowncat/zetes/README.md

 native-looking GUI programs, written in Java, that could run on a machine without any JVM installed.

-The core of Zetes is built upon Avian Java machine implementation which would be embedded into every target binary thus it could run without any dependencies except the system API.
+The core of Zetes is built upon Avian Java machine implementation which would be embedded into every target binary thus your program <i>could run without any dependencies except the system API</i>.
+Imagine your program that has been written in Java and it even could run external jars, but it doesn't need any JRE or JDK installed at all.
+Really.
+It's just an exe file.
+And in addition it has a beautiful GUI.

 ## Supported OS